 The core modules for the MSc and PGDip are:

-The Sustainable Built Environment (20 credits) introduces the philosophy, theories and key concepts underpinning the principles of sustainable development and sustainability in relation to the built environment within the natural world.
-Sustainable design is of critical importance in tackling climate change creatively and providing dynamic environments for all lifeforms.
+The Sustainable Built Environment (20 credits) introduces the philosophy, theories and key concepts underpinning the principles of sustainable development and sustainability and quality of life in relation to the built environment within the natural world.

 The module emphasises the influence of the climatic context of the building, and considers techniques to achieve low carbon buildings in different climates experienced around the world.

 Modelling and Passive Strategies (20 credits) provides a theoretical and practical introduction to systematic building modelling as it is related to design with climate and location.
 We will be providing a students' license, valid for one year, to upload DesignBuilder onto their laptops for this module.
 Students will be expected to have a laptop suitable for DesignBuilder software.

 Sustainable Design in Context (20 credits) provides the opportunity to apply in practice the design principles gained in previous modules.
 It focuses on the challenge of reconciling regional identity and tradition with contemporary needs in building design and performance, relating to technological change and social transformation arising from globalisation, climate change and other factors.
 The compulsory modules for the MSc are:

 Research Methods and Design (10 credits) aims to advance your knowledge and understanding of research methods available to those wishing to improve buildings in terms of their sustainable design and performance.
 It presents a variety of qualitative and quantitative research methods and provides a forum for debate about research as well as giving the opportunity to gain practical research skills.